Northern Safety & Industrial

 Best ergonomic practices for those with desk jobs

 There's little need to consult a health expert - most people who work a nine-to-five desk job are well aware of the physical toll that excessive sitting can take on their bodies.
-Fortunately, a few of these people have been proactive enough to come up with easy and simple ways to stay healthy while you type.

 Make it a point to get up for short breaks, at least once every hour.
 Experts agree that even a minute or two spent walking around can significantly aid in reducing physical strain.